jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![In the Update row section, on the left in the Delete message fields, Message ID and Pop receipt are selected.
 On the right, under When there are messages in a queue, Message ID and Pop receipt are selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image263.png "Update row section")

-32. Click Run on the Logic App Desinger, and then run the Contoso sports Web App and check out an Item.
+32. Click Run on the Logic App Designer, and then run the Contoso sports Web App and check out an Item.

 33. Run the admin website app, and select the last Details link in the list.
     ![Screenshot of the Details link.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image264.png "Details link")